+Founded in 2001 by Congolese dancer and choreographer Faustin Linyekula, Studios Kabako was created to address social memory, fear, and hope in the aftermath of the civil war.
 Linyekula discovered dance in Kenya when he ventured there after the Congolese regime closed the universities at home.
 He subsequently traveled and lived as a dancer/choreographer throughout Africa and Europe.
 When he returned to the Congo eight years later, decades of dictatorship and conflict had devastated the country and it was contending with refugees, government corruption, economic instability, and significant human rights abuses.

-Studios Kabako was founded in recognition that under these circumstances, the Congolese, especially young people, were living without hope, completely immersed in their daily survival and unable to imagine an alternative.
-The young people in the DRC are the direct beneficiaries of Studios Kabako’s work, gaining dance, music and artistic skills as well as professional expertise in writing, development, video and event production.
+Along with performances, the organization also operates youth programs and provides facilities such as the country’s first professional recording studio and technical expertise to help residents produce art that exposes the city’s most critical issues and builds possibilities for alternative developments.
+The young people in the DRC are the direct beneficiaries of Studios Kabako’s work, gaining dance, music, and artistic skills as well as professional expertise in writing, development, video, and event production.
 Some students become part of the Linyekula’s touring group or create their own touring projects, produced by Studios Kabako.

 Studios Kabako also practices urban acupuncture— small-scale interventions that transform the larger urban context.
 While the organization maintains offices, recording, and rehearsal studios in the city center, it also brings its work to the rural fringes and vacant areas of Kisangani via mobile performances.

 Recently, Studios Kabako has been working with Viennese architect Bärbel Müller to build two more facilities within the city.
 Through these projects, the studio is experimenting with environmentally friendly technologies, communal living systems, and educational models that are unprecedented in this region.